giantswarm/dex-app/README.md

     caPemB64: "base64-encoded CA certificate"
 ```

-2. Provide a reference to an existing Secret resource, which contyains the custom certification authority.
+2. Provide a reference to an existing Secret resource, which contains the custom certification authority.
 This option is useful for cluster setup, where TLS certificates signed by a custom certification authority are provided by an external service:

 ```yaml
 ingress: